-- Medications – Some medications, including those used to treat allergies, colds, depression and high blood pressure can result in dry eye because they hamper tear production.
+- Medications – Some medications, including those used to treat allergies, colds, depression, and high blood pressure can result in the dry eyes because they hamper tear production.

 - Age – The eyes get dry as part of the aging process.
 You’re more likely to get dry eye if you’re over the age of 50.

-- Hormonal Changes – Women are more likely to develop dry eye because of fluctuations in hormones, which is why it often strikes during pregnancy and menopause or while taking oral contraceptives.
+- Hormonal Changes – Women are more likely to develop dry eyes because of fluctuations in hormones, which is why it often strikes during pregnancy and menopause or while taking oral contraceptives.